Reclaim Anthology

 The Charities

-The charities we’ve chosen to support are Rosa UK (who manage the Sarah Everard Fund), Women’s Aid UK, and WriteGirl, based out of LA.
-While we certainly hope you purchase our special publication and donate to these amazing charities that way, you can also donate and support them directly.
+The charities we chose to support are Rosa UK (who manage the Sarah Everard Fund), Women’s Aid UK, and WriteGirl, based in LA.
+You can donate and support them directly via these links.